Kavehrafie/slidev-pres-2025/slides_2025-defense.md

 ::right::

 ## Jalil Ziapour: Constructing the Public
-### Through Ziapour’s development, this chapter examines how Iranian modernism negotiated dual imperatives—the early push for artistic autonomy, followed by the post-1953 coup shift toward ethnography, aligned with Surrealist paradigms.
+### Through Ziapour’s development, this chapter examines how modernism in Iran negotiated dual imperatives—the early push for artistic autonomy, followed by the post-1953 coup shift toward ethnography, aligned with Surrealist paradigms.

 ---